 This award, named after Lynn Factor to highlight her contributions to Canada’s most vulnerable children and youth, is presented annually to an individual who is making a difference in the lives of children and youth in and from the child welfare system in Canada.
-The 2019 National Award is currently accepting nominations/applications until Friday, March 29, 2019.
+The 2019 National Award finalists have been announced.
 The award winner will be given the opportunity to direct $50,000 grant and five finalists will each direct $5,000 grant to a child welfare, child rights, or child- or youth-serving agency in Canada.

 Winner: Cindy Blackstock

 Cindy, pictured centre with Don Guloien, Chair of the Stand Up for Kids National Award Committee (left) and Lynn Factor, past Chair of the Board and long-time Board member (right), dedicated her $50,000 award to We Matter – a national organization that is committed to Indigenous youth empowerment.
 We Matter has dedicated this prize toward its Ambassador of Hope initiative, creating a one-week Ambassador training session for 20-30 Indigenous youth across Canada.
 Key outcomes from this initiative are to build confidence, empower change-making, and create advocates for mental health in each Ambassador’s respective region.
 We Matter expects to impact over 2,500 vulnerable Canadian youth through the reach of their Ambassadors.